 He has plenty more controversial opinions, among them the claim that plug-ins now sound as good as outboard gear, and that the former offer more options and more precision.
 He also enthuses that digital has revolutionised music, claiming that "the music of today is the best ever", because cheap recording means that are many more musicians recording and releasing music.
 Because of the law of averages, this means more quality music — as well as more dross.

-> David Pensado also has no hesitation in breaking another industry taboo.
-Under the motto "Trying to guard one's trade secrets is as useless as Ernest Hemingway trying to hide his verbs," he happily spills any beans he possesses.
-The reasoning is simple: his settings only represent 25 percent of his work, and in any case they will only work in the environment for which they were created: for instance, the reverb settings on Mary J Blige's vocal for 'Be Without You' will only work for the vocal in that track.
+David Pensado also has no hesitation in breaking another industry taboo.
+Under the motto "Trying to guard one's trade secrets is as useless as Ernest Hemingway trying to hide his verbs," he happily spills any beans he possesses [check out his YouTube channel: Pensado's Place].
+The reasoning is simple: his settings only represent 25 percent of his work, and in any case they will only work in the environment for which they were created; for instance, the reverb settings on Mary J Blige's vocal for 'Be Without You' will only work for the vocal in that track.

-> Writers: Sean Garrett, Jamal Jones, Jason Perry, Nicole Scherzinger
+Writers: Sean Garrett, Jamal Jones, Jason Perry, Nicole Scherzinger

 Producers: Sean Garrett, Ron Fair, Polow Da Don.